awesto/django-shop/docs/reference/search.rst

 As with all other pages in **djangoSHOP**, the page displaying the search result is a normal CMS page too.
 It is suggested to create this page on the root level of the page tree.

-As the page title use "*Search*" or whatever is appropriate in your language.
-Then change into advanced setting.
+As the page title use "*Search*" or whatever is appropriate in our natural language.
+Then we change into advanced setting.

 As a template use one with a big placeholder, since it must display our search results.